5 Natural, Effective Ways to Treat Acne

 Updated: Apr 18

 Okay, you dealt with acne when you were younger, but that's all over now, right?
 Until you inexplicably get a breakout.
 We all experience skin issues from time to time, but if you don't have the time or energy to constantly cover up blemishes, it's time to take control of your skin with natural remedies that won't cause adverse skin reactions - or break the bank.

 A note on why we get acne in the first place...

 Breakouts occur not because of bad karma or a witch's curse but because of pores that have become clogged with oil, bacteria and dead skin cells.
 Other causes of acne can include fluctuating hormones (which women especially will always be susceptible to), poor diet, excessive stress, and certain classes of medications, such as steroids.
-In addition, some common products like hairspray, gel, and detergent based soaps, can act as an irritant, especially along their hairline.
-Looking at this list, we can easily say that modern life, with its time-crunched eating on the go, reliance on chemicals and severe stress, doesn't seem to be very kind to our skin.
+In addition, some common cosmetic products like hairspray, gel, and detergent based soaps can act as an irritant, especially along the hairline.
+Looking at this list, we can easily say that modern life, with its time-crunched eating on the go, reliance on synthetics and severe stress, doesn't seem to be very kind to our skin.

 The good news is, you don't have to rely on prescription meds or harsh preparations to banish your acne.
 Try these home remedies first and you'll be nourishing your skin with natural ingredients while combating breakouts at the source.
-Sometimes these take longer to work, but in the end they won't cause a rebound effect or backlash.
+Sometimes these methods take longer to work, but in the end they are far less likely to cause a rebound effect or backlash.

 5 natural ways to banish acne for good

 If some of these seem overly simple...isn't that good?
 You just have to experiment until you find a regimen that seems to work for your unique skin type, and give natural remedies the time to work.